-What utility territories contribute to the Renweable Energy Trust?
+What utility territories contribute to the Renewable Energy Trust?

-- Customers who recieve electrical service from National Grid, Eversource, Unitil, and the participating municipal light plants are within Renewable Energy Trust territory.
+- Customers who receive electrical service from National Grid, Eversource, Unitil, and the participating municipal light plants are within Renewable Energy Trust territory.

 MassCEC has authorized $48 million in funding to support clean heating and cooling programs.
 As part of this initiative, MassCEC has allocated $500,000 to provides rebates for the installation of whole-home air-source heat pump systems through the Whole-Home Air-Source Heat Pump Pilot.
-The pilot will accept applications until the end of 2019 or until all allocated funding has been awarded.
+The pilot will accept applications until June 25, 2021 or until all allocated funding has been awarded.